Relintai/pandemonium_engine_docs/03_usage/21_assets_pipeline/escn_exporter/01_introduction.md

 # Blender ESCN exporter

-Note:
- This chapter relates to the Blender plugin called "Pandemonium Blender Exporter",
-          which can be downloaded here: https://github.com/Relintai/pandemonium_engine-blender-exporter
+This chapter relates to the Blender plugin called "Godot Blender Exporter", which can be downloaded here: https://github.com/godotengine/godot-blender-exporter

 This plugin can be used to export Blender scenes in a Pandemonium-specific scene format called ESCN, which is similar to TSCN (text format) but will be imported as binary